1540

 1895

-Archduchess Isabella, the wife of Archduke Friedrich, was responsible for the first tennis court of the monarchy and a racetrack for training the horses, which were built on the castle grounds.
-As the couple had their first son Albrecht after eight daughters, Friedrich donated a neo-Gothic votive church to Albertkázmérpusta (Albert-Kasimir), near the present state border.
+When the couple had their son Albrecht after eight daughters, Friedrich commissioned a neo-Gothic votive church in Albertkázmérpusta (Albert-Kasimir), near the present-day state border.

 1936

-Archduke Albrecht was married 3 times.
-Albrecht died in 1955 in Buenos Aires.
-His urn was not transferred to Austria until many years later and was buried in the Johanneskapelle on the castle ground of Halbturn.
+Towards the end of World War II, Albrecht stayed at Halbturn Castle for several months before fleeing the advancing Russian front and eventually emigrating to Argentina via Spain.
+Archduke Albrecht was married three times.
+He died in 1955 in Buenos Aires.
+His urn was only transferred to Austria many years later and interred in the Johanneskapelle in the Halbturn castle park.

 1942/1949

-The castle burns again.
+The castle burns once again.

 1956